-Mercedes have won five of the last ten Monza races, Red Bull recorded their first Monza podium since 2013 last year and Williams have recorded only one retirement in the last 20 years.
+Mercedes have half of the last ten Monza races, Red Bull recorded their first Italian Grand Prix since 2013 in 2022 and Williams have recorded only one retirement in the last 21 years.
 Here’s everything you need to know about each team’s history at Monza!

 David Coulthard and Max Verstappen’s 20th places in 2007 and 2019 respectively mark Red Bull’s worst qualifying position at the track, as well as the only times a Red Bull driver has been eliminated in Q1 here.

-The team have had at least one driver in Q3 in all but one of the last 15 seasons, with both Red Bulls eliminated in Q2 in 2015.
+The team has had at least one driver in Q3 in all but one of the last 16 seasons, with both Red Bulls eliminated in Q2 in 2015.
 2020 was the first time both Red Bull drivers reached Q3 at Monza since 2017.

 Charles Leclerc took victory in the 2019 Italian Grand Prix, recording Ferrari’s first victory on home soil since Fernando Alonso was victorious in 2010.
 Flash forward one year, at Ferrari’s 999th Grand Prix, and there wasn’t much to cheer about.
 Leclerc crashed out, and Sebastian Vettel also retired with brake failure.
 It was the team’s first double retirement at Monza since 1995, and the first time they left the track point-less since 2005.

 Ferrari took pole position at the Italian Grand Prix in both 2018 and 2019, but neither driver reached Q3 in 2020.
 It was the first time since 1984 that no Ferrari drivers qualified in the top ten at Monza.
 1969 is the only other year no Ferraris qualified in the top ten positions.
 Charles Leclerc gave Ferrari their 22nd pole at the track in 2022, while Carlos Sainz became Ferrari’s latest Monza polesitter at the 2023 Italian Grand Prix.

 The team locked-out the front row for the seventh time at the circuit in 2018, doing so for the first time since 2000.
 Since the three-stage qualifying system was introduced in 2006, Ferrari have never recorded a Q1 exit at the track, and have failed to reach Q3 on only five occasions – with Kimi Raikkonen in 2008 and 2014, with Ferrari debutant Giancarlo Fisichella in 2009, and with both drivers in 2020.